"You can't give a Dementor the old one-two."

 "Did Mrs. Polkiss give you something foreign for tea?"

-This remark is yet another indication that Vernon isn't just prejudiced against magic, but against anything he labels as "different".
+This remark is yet another indication that Vernon isn't just prejudiced against magic, but against anything he labels as "different," and especially non-British.

 The scrupulously clean kitchen had an oddly unreal glitter after the darkness outside.